U.S. flag

 2.

-The initial brain MRI should be done with contrast, and subsequent brain MRIs may be done without contrast if the previous MRI was normal and there is no new abnormality [Kratz et al 2017].
+The initial brain MRI should be done with contrast, and subsequent brain MRIs may be done without contrast if the previous MRI was normal and there are no new neurologic manifestations [Kratz et al 2017].

 Agents/Circumstances to Avoid

 To date, there is no evidence that UV light contributes to the pathogenesis of POT1-TPD-associated melanoma.
-However, individuals with POT1-TPD should be counseled against tanning bed use, as well as unprotected sun exposure.
+However, individuals with POT1-TPD should be counseled against tanning bed use, as well as unprotected sun exposure, which are known risk factors for melanoma development.

 Evaluation of Relatives at Risk